viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

     - a soldering iron and solder,
     - tweezers,
     - cable clippers,
-    - **TODO: name of hole punch machine**
     - a cable tie cutter,
-    - a heat gun for shrink tubes.
+    - a heat gun for shrink tubes,
+    - a sheet metal hole punch machine or a drill with a suitable drill bit.

 .. _fig_resistors_1:
 .. figure:: /_static/hardware/ErLEED_modification/resistors/resistors_1.png